-CompressionStressRelaxation-Throughouttherubberindustry compression set testing has been established as the primary methodology used to establish a seal material's ability to seal over time.
-Another method that can be utilized is compression setrelaxationor CSR.
+Throughout the rubber industry, compression set testing has been established as the primary methodology used to establish a seal material's ability to seal over time.
+Another method that can be utilized is compression stress relaxation or CSR.
 This measures the change in resistant force (decrease) over time that a material exhibits when exposed to a constant compressive force (typically 25%).